Operations Ginny I and II: Aftermath

 General Dostler was captured by U.S. forces on May 8, 1945, and brought to trial before an American military tribunal at the seat of the Supreme Allied Commander, the Royal Palace in Caserta on October 8, 1945.
 In the first Allied war trial, Dostler was accused of carrying out an illegal order.
 In his defense, he maintained that he had revoked his first order to shoot the men but he had eventually re-issued it on higher order and that the execution of the OSS team was a lawful reprisal.
 Dostler also bluntly lied that the captured OSS men were dressed in civilian clothes.
 Then, when questioned why they were found in U.S. uniforms, he said that they wore no distinctive markings that distinguished themselves as Americans and therefore received no protection under the rules of war (which was rebuffed since the dead OSS men had insignia of their U.S. Army ranks).
 Dostler's plea of superior orders failed because, by ordering the execution he had acted on his own outside the Fuhrer's order.
 The military commission also rejected his plea, declaring that Dostler's execution of U.S. soldiers was in violation of Article 2 of the 1929 Geneva Convention on Prisoners of War, which prohibited acts of reprisals against prisoners of war.
 The commission stated that "[n]o soldier, and still less a Commanding General, can be heard to say that he considered the summary shooting of prisoners of war legitimate even as a reprisal."

 Four days later, the trial unanimously found General Dostler guilty of war crimes, rejecting his defense of superior orders.
 He was sentenced to death and executed by a firing squad on December 1, 1945, in Aversa, about 15 kilometres north of Naples.
 The Dostler case became a precedent for the principle, used in the Nuremberg Trials of German generals, officials, and Nazi leaders beginning in November 1945, that using superior orders as a defense does not relieve officers from responsibility of carrying out illegal orders and their liability to be punished in court.
 This principle was codified in Principle IV of the Nuremberg Principles, and similar principles were found in sections of the Universal Declaration of Human Rights.

 Memorial

 There is a memorial for the 15 executed American soldiers in Piazza della Liberta, Ameglia.
 To commemorate the 60th anniversary of the mission in 2004, the American OSS Society and the Comune of Ameglia placed a commemorative plaque at Punta Bianca and erected a formal monument at Bocca di Magra.
-The mission represented a tragic waste of heroic and talented military personnel who must have known from the start that their chances of success and survival were perilously slim.